dxw/playbook-frontend/README.md

    ```

 2. **Configure environment variables**
-   Edit `.env` and set your Outline API credentials.
+   Edit `.env` and set your Outline API credentials

+## Error Monitoring

+This application uses [Rollbar](https://rollbar.com/) for error tracking and monitoring.
+To enable:

+1. Sign up for a Rollbar account at https://rollbar.com/
+2. Create a project and get your access token
+3. Add `ROLLBAR_ACCESS_TOKEN` to your `.env` file
+4. In production, Rollbar will automatically track errors when the access token is set

 ## Running the Application